Healthcare FHIR & HL7 v2 Data Parsing & Clinical ETL Pipelines

 Production-grade architecture for FHIR R4 and HL7 v2 ingestion, validation, terminology resolution, and compliance — designed for clinical ETL teams.

-- FHIR Resource Hierarchy Explained: Architecture, Parsing, and Clinical ETL Workflows
+- FHIR Resource Hierarchy Explained: Containment, References, and Bundle Topology for Clinical ETL

 - FHIR REST vs Bulk Data Export: Architectural Trade-offs for Clinical ETL Pipelines